snotskie/ttrpg/site/src/index.md

 When a character is surprised by a threat, their first roll in response to it cannot bump and cannot be a Spark Stat Check.

 ### Blessings

+TODO rework this ①②③④⑤⑥Ⓧ

+Characters in this game have Heros that they look up to.
+The first time per session, when you succeed a Check or win a Contest by $5$ or more while acting as your Hero would, gain $3$ Blessings.
+Subsequent times gain $1$ Blessing instead.

 Several times during a session, the DM may award you a Blessing, represented by a small token.